Mr. Lady Records

 Mr. Lady Records (or Mr. Lady Records and Video) was a San Francisco-based lesbian-feminist independent record label and video art distributor.
 Artists on the label included Le Tigre and The Butchies.
 OutSmart magazine noted that Mr. Lady was "queercore's strongest label."

 The label was founded in 1996 in Durham, North Carolina by musician Kaia Wilson and artist/UNC photography professor Tammy Rae Carland, aiming to redress what they saw as a lack of feminist record labels at the time.
-As well as a range of recording artists, the label was also heavily involved in other events that promoted feminist thinking and music, such as the Michigan Womyn's Music Festival – which led to some controversy in 1999 – and various art showcases.
+As well as a range of recording artists, the label was also heavily involved in other events that promoted feminist thinking and music, as well as various art showcases.
 Mr. Lady closed down in June 2004.

 Founding

 Kaia Wilson was a member of lesbian punk group The Butchies, and felt their "out politics held them back."
 Without a record company to specifically represent the work of herself and other "out" female musicians, Wilson and her girlfriend, Tammy Rae Carland, found their opportunities limited.
 Subsequently, they formed Mr. Lady to redress the "lack of enough women and/or dyke run record labels," which they felt led to an "extremely limited amount of affordable and accessible means for independent artists to distribute their work."
 Thus, Mr. Lady Records was started with, in Wilson's words, "$35 and a lotta...faith."

 (Our music is) feminist music: strong women-identified women playing music.
 That doesn't necessarily fall into a genre but describes the people playing.
 To me, we are women's music.